 How to create a cybersecurity risk management program

-To address cybersecurity risk effectively, first identify the actual risks to your information systems and data.
-Here is a five-point plan to get you started on a cybersecurity risk assessment:
+To manage cybersecurity risk effectively, start by pinpointing the actual threats to your information systems and data.
+Here are five steps to get you started on a cybersecurity risk assessment.

-- Identify system and information security risks: List all data storage systems and any proprietary programs you are seeking to protect.
+- Identify system and information security risks.
+List all data storage systems and any proprietary data you want (or need) to protect.

-- Rank third-party contractors by level of access and date volume: The contractor with the most access and the highest data volume processed is the one that poses the highest potential risk for a data breach.
+- Rank third-party contractors by level of access and data volume.
+The contractor with the most access and the highest volumes of data processed is the one that poses the highest potential risk for a third-party data breach.

-- Identify potential threats to your information system: Remember that some threats are internal (inappropriately stored passwords or data theft by employees) while others are external (cybercriminals trying to infiltrate your system.
+- Identify potential threats to your information systems.
+Some threats are internal, such as inappropriately stored passwords or data theft by employees.
+Others are external, such as cybercriminals trying to infiltrate your system.
 You will need to catalog as many as possible, in both categories.

-- Conduct a risk assessment on each identified risk: Estimate the cost of each potential cybersecurity threat to your company, and try to determine which threat is most likely to strike.
-Remember to include the cost of any incident response process.
+- Conduct a risk analysis and assessment on each identified risk.
+Estimate the cost of each potential cybersecurity threat to your organization.
+Then determine which threat is most likely to occur.

-- Rank the list of threats: Start with which ones are the most likely to happen and which would be the most expensive for your company; that’s where you start implementing new controls such as data encryption, firewalls, and malware detecting software to help reduce immediate risk.
+- Rank the list of threats.
+Start with which threats are the most likely to happen, and which ones would be the most devastating for your company.
+This is where you start implementing new controls such as data encryption, firewalls, and malware-detecting software to help reduce immediate risk.

-The National Institute of Standards and Technology (NIST) has developed (and is continuously revising) a set of guidelines known as NIST 800-53 to help you with the risk management process as it applies to cyberspace.
+The National Institute of Standards and Technology (NIST) has developed a set of guidelines known as NIST 800-53 to help you with cybersecurity risk management.

-If you are a federal agency or you contract with one, you must be in compliance with NIST 800-53.
-Developed to keep government agency information systems secure from cyberattacks, NIST 800-53 is the gold standard for private companies to assure cybersecurity risk management and protection.
+If you are a federal agency or a government contractor that works with federal agencies, you must be in compliance with NIST 800-53.
+The framework was developed to keep government agency information systems secure from cyberattacks, and is the gold standard to assure cybersecurity risk management and protection.

-Even if your business is not a government contractor, however, using a cybersecurity risk framework such as NIST 800-53 can ease the development of your own cybersecurity program and assure that you don’t miss any important steps as you update your IT security.
+Even if your business is not a government contractor, however, using a cybersecurity risk framework such as NIST 800-53 can ease the development of your own cybersecurity program and assure that you don’t miss any vital steps as you update your IT security.

-You can also use the NIST Cybersecurity Framework (NIST CSF) to begin your cybersecurity risk management journey.
-Using the CSF will also give you ongoing program updates and alerts that will help your security team stay ahead of the cybercriminals.
+You can also use the simpler, less intensive NIST Cybersecurity Framework (NIST CSF) to begin your cybersecurity risk management journey.
+Using the CSF will also give you ongoing program updates and alerts that will help your security team stay ahead of cyber criminals.

-- Explain how detrimental cyber threats can be to your company.
+- Explain how harmful cyber threats can be to your company.

 - Encourage departments to make changes to their business processes that shrink your company’s risk profile.

-- Be aware of changes in your supply chain that may introduce new risks and warrant matching security controls.
+- Be aware of changes in your supply chain that may introduce new risks and warrant updated security controls.